Edwin I. Hatch Nuclear Power Plant

 The Edwin Irby Hatch Nuclear Power Plant is near Baxley, Georgia, in the southeastern United States, on a 2,244-acre (9 km²) site.
 It has two General Electric boiling water reactors with a total capacity of 1,848 megawatts.
 Previously, the reactors had a combined capacity listing of 1,759 MW.
 Unit 1 went online in 1974 and was followed by Unit 2 in 1978.

 The plant was named for Edwin I. Hatch, president of Georgia Power from 1963 to 1975, and chairman from 1975 to 1978.

 In 2002, the Nuclear Regulatory Commission (NRC) extended the operating licenses for both reactors for an additional twenty years.

+In 2026 the plant was cleared to operate for 80 years, unit 1 until August 2054 and unit 2 until 2058.

 Ownership

 The Hatch plant is operated by Southern Nuclear Operating Company, a subsidiary of Southern Company.
 Hatch's owners are: